cjlee112/phenoseq/doc/reference/analyze.rst

    *gcTotal*: if not None, the count of G and C bases in the genome sequence.
-If None, it and *atTotal* are automatically calculated from the *dna* sequence passed to the constructor.
+If None, it and *atTotal* are automatically calculated from the *dnaseq* sequence object passed to the constructor.

    *atTotal*: the count of A and T bases in the genome sequence.